FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

-But in configurations with moderate (including 0.5) or small Goal Exceed Ratio and small Goal Loss Ratio (especially zero), bad trials with longer than goal durations may bias the search towards the lower load values, as the noiseful end of the spectrum gets a larger probability of causing the loss within the longer trials.
+But in configurations with moderate (including 0.5) or small Goal Exceed Ratio and small Goal Loss Ratio (especially zero), high-loss trials with longer than goal durations may bias the search towards the lower load values, as the noiseful end of the spectrum gets a larger probability of causing the loss within the longer trials.